arista-netdevops-community/CloudVisionPortal-Examples/CloudVision_ChangeControlManager_Scripts/README.md

 Users must edit the YAML file to define the correct repository, vrf and EOS file name

+**push_token**

+This script is an example on how to push an onboarding token to EOS devices (can be modified to create any file on EOS too).

 **Migrate to CVaaS**

 This script will migrage the selected node to a CVaaS instance.